MarManLed/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-This is the course project for the Getting and Cleaning Data Coursera course.
-The R script does the following:
+This is the final peer review activity to the course Getting-and-Cleaning-Data.
+The R file uploaded does the following:

 1) Download the dataset
 2) Load the activity and features information